Student Health Insurance

 - For new international students: required Prime Plus Plan from Insurance For Students ifs.com.
 Must purchase policy for the entire academic year.
 If you plan to be in the U.S. past the academic year, an annual policy period is advised (see additional information on Health Insurance tab).

-Please provide the details of your policy on the Proof of Insurance form.
-For new students, Proof of Insurance should be provided on page 8 of the Health Forms.
+Please submit the details of your policy on the Proof of Insurance form.
 Students are required to provide information on any change in insurance to the College.
-If at any time your policy changes, images of the insurance card front and back can be emailed to email@example.com
+If at any time your policy changes, images of the insurance card front and back can be emailed to firstname.lastname@example.org

 - Vermont Exchanges: Vermont Health Connect